Marikina River: Ecology

-The Marikina River is on the verge of an ecological imbalance as a strange species of fish has dominated its ecosystem.
-Since the late 1990s, the Marikina River has been infested by janitor fish.
+Due to neglect and uncontrolled industrial waste, rising pollution of the river had caused alarm that national and local administrations seek to repair.
+The Marikina River is on a verge of an ecological imbalance as a strange species of fish has dominated its ecosystem.
+Since the late 1990s, the Marikina River has been dwelt by janitor fish.
 Before, the river was thriving with the local species martiniko, ayungin and biya.

-The growing fish population has prompted the city government to launch a new program to control their number.
+The growing fish population had prompted the city government to launch a new program to control their number.
 The city issued Ordinance 004, series of 2007, launching the Janitor Fish Eradication Drive in the city of Marikina, granting cash incentives to participants, appropriating ₱50,000.00 annually for this purpose.

 A scientific study of the species found in five locations in the Laguna de Bay tributary system, including the Marikina River, revealed that the specimen of janitor fish previously reported as Hypostomus plecostomus actually belongs to the genus Pterygoplichthys, family Loricariidae.
 The collected specimens for this study consisted of two species: Pterygoplichthys disjunctivus and Pterygoplichthys pardalis.
 Both species were collected from the Marikina River.
 Only the species disjunctivus was collected from the Pasig River.